freekode/tp2intervals/README.md

 ## How to configure

 After you successfully started the application and were able to open the web UI page.
-You need to configure it to gain access to Intervals.icu and to TrainingPeaks.
+You need to configure it to gain access to Intervals.icu and to your other platform.
+Nice post how to do it is written here https://forum.intervals.icu/t/implemented-push-workout-to-wahoo/783/87

 ### Intervals API Key and Athlete Id